auth0-lab/auth0-unity/README.md

 * `Domain`, `ClientId` and `Scope` are mandatory.
 * When authentication is performed with the `offline_access` scope included, it returns a refresh token that can be used by `AuthManager` to request a new user token, without forcing the user to perform authentication again.

+## Device Flow

+Before start you need to configure the device flow on your Auth0 tenant.
+If you didn't do this yet check the [Auth0 Device Flow's prerequisites](https://auth0.com/docs/quickstart/native/device/01-login#prerequisites).

+### Basic

-2. Include the `Assets/Auth0/Prefabs/DeviceFlow` prefab in the section/canvas that you consider.
+Include the `Assets/Auth0/Prefabs/DeviceFlow` prefab in the section/canvas that you consider.

 <img width="400" src="https://user-images.githubusercontent.com/178506/151596725-e39b3c70-689f-4d07-803d-906ebfb96f44.png">